 The Digital Showroom: A Look at the Past, Present and Future

 The B2B buying experience is changing fast.
-As digital natives move into prominent positions in the organisations they work for the expectation on suppliers to provide engaging, digital buying experiences increases.
-One place we’ve seen lots of innovation is in the showroom space in both B2C and B2B showrooms.
-From car dealerships to fashion houses to lift manufacturers, the digital showroom has undergone a radical transformation over the past few years.
-Here we look at the past, present and future of the showroom and explain how you can create your own digital showroom experience.
+As digital natives move into prominent positions in the organisations they work for the expectation is for suppliers to provide engaging, digital buying experiences.
+One place we’ve seen lots of innovation is B2C and B2B showrooms.
+From car dealerships to digital fashion showrooms, the digital showroom has undergone a radical transformation.
+Here we look at the past, present and future of the showroom and explain how to create a digital showroom experience.

 The Past – The First Wave of Digital Showrooms